 6. Relationships require constant maintenance—like brushing your teeth

-Romance novels sell the idea that true love is effortless.
-Lies.
-Long-term intimacy demands ongoing effort: date nights when you’re exhausted, vulnerable conversations when you’d rather scroll, apologies even when you’re “right,” and physical touch when life gets busy.
+The romance novels sell us on the lie that real love is easy.
+It’s not.
+True intimacy takes ongoing effort: date nights when you’re exhausted, conversations when you’d rather be mindlessly scrolling social media, apologies when you’re “right,” and physical touch when life gets in the way.

 7. Your unresolved baggage will sabotage things unless you deal with it.